lanl/metconsin/docs/source/tutorial.rst

             col = cdict[chngat[0]]
         ax.plot([ti]*len(yy),yy,"o",color = col)

-Furthermore, the ``Metabolite.png`` plot produced by :py:func:`save_metconsin <metconsin.save_metconsin>` plots all of environmental metabolites, which is too many for a useful figure.
+Furthermore, the ``Metabolite.png`` plot produced by :py:func:`save_metconsin <metconsin.metconsin.save_metconsin>` plots all of environmental metabolites, which is too many for a useful figure.
 Instead, let's only plot the metabolites that are produced:

 .. code-block:: python